Electronic Signature of Melting Onset in Polycrystalline Copper at Extreme Conditions: Results and Discussion

 \subsection{Parameter extraction and scattering hierarchy}

 We first use the cold-film conductivity and the full data set to constrain the free parameters of the transport model.
 From the unpumped sample, we obtain $\sigma_0=(2.9\pm0.2)\times10^7$~S/m from the THz measurement, in agreement with the independent four-point-probe value of $(2.9\pm2.0)\times10^7$~S/m.
-Ascribing this reduced conductivity relative to bulk Cu to GBS, we estimate $\nu_{\mathrm{tot}}(300\,\mathrm{K}) = \nu_{\mathrm{ei}}(300\,\mathrm{K}) + \nugb$, which yields a cold-film GBS rate of $\nugb = (4.2 \pm 0.6)\times10^{13}\,\mathrm{s^{-1}}$, averaged over the films used in this study.
+Ascribing this reduced conductivity relative to bulk copper to GBS, we estimate $\nu_{\mathrm{tot}}(300\,\mathrm{K}) = \nu_{\mathrm{ei}}(300\,\mathrm{K}) + \nugb$, which yields a cold-film GBS rate of $\nugb = (4.2 \pm 0.6)\times10^{13}\,\mathrm{s^{-1}}$, averaged over the films used in this study.
 The coefficient $A$ in Eq.~\eqref{eq:sp_d_scattering} is then obtained from a global fit to the measured conductivity over all delays and energy densities, yielding $A=(2.2\pm0.2)\times10^{-44}\,\mathrm{m^6\,s^{-1}}$.
 With these parameters fixed, the model determines the relative importance of grain-boundary, electron-ion, and electron-electron scattering across the experimentally accessed state space.

 The resulting scattering hierarchy is summarized in Fig.~\ref{fig:frequencies_modeling}.
-At room temperature, grain-boundary and electron-ion scattering make comparable contributions to momentum relaxation.
+For a lattice at room temperature, grain-boundary and electron-ion scattering make comparable contributions to the damping rate, as illustrated by the checkered region.
 By contrast, electron-electron scattering is negligible in the cold film but rises rapidly with electron temperature.
-It exceeds the grain-boundary contribution only above roughly $\Te\sim$\SI{5000}{\kelvin} and becomes the dominant channel above roughly \SI{10000}{\kelvin}.
-This hierarchy suggests that the clearest transport signature of grain-boundary removal should appear at intermediate excitation, where $\nugb$ remains significant but melting still occurs within the measurement window.
+It exceeds the grain-boundary contribution above $\Te\sim$ \SI{5000}{\kelvin} and becomes the dominant channel at $\Te\sim$ \SI{10000}{\kelvin}, indicated by the blue region in all figures.
+For solid samples with elevated $\Ti$, electron-ion collisions dominate the damping, though GBS still has a noticeable impact, represented by the pink regions.
+Of course, GBS no longer contributes in a molten sample with $\Ti > T_{M}=1358$ K. This hierarchy suggests that the clearest transport signature of grain-boundary removal should appear at intermediate excitation, where $\nugb$ remains significant but melting still occurs within the measurement window.